Shacklewell: History

-One municipal building still standing is the former Shacklewell Washing Baths.
-This was a communal bath and washhouse.
-Simple bathhouses like these were once of great importance.
+One municipal building still standing is the former Shacklewell Washing Baths, opened December in 1931 by Councillor F. W. Snewin, Mayor of Hackney.
+This was one of a number of public communal bath and washhouses in Hackney.
+It had 24 baths for men and 16 baths for women, teak wood joinery and was of great importance to people living locally.
 Even into the 1960s, in some working-class areas of London many dwellings did not have their own bathrooms.
+It cost £11,127.
+The boiler rooms were rebuilt following bomb damage in 1940, reopening in March 1942.

 Largely residential in the mid-19th Century, the district gained some light industry later on, including Eyre & Spottiswoode's printworks and a saw mill.
-Although some industry remains, largely in Turkish hands, the area is no longer a significant commercial centre.
+Lloyd, Attree and Smith established 1857 built their sizeable modern factory at 18-28 Shacklewell Lane in 1899 on moving from the City.
+With fire doors and fire escapes it was licensed to hold up to 600 employees.
+The building became multiple occupancy workshops and studios after the company relocated to Londonderry in the 1970s.
+These were extensively modernised in 2025.
+Some clothing industry remained in Turkish hands during the 1990s until property prices increased and former workshops were converted to residential use.
+The area continues to change thus its not possible to assess its significance as a commercial centre.

 Although the place name is now little used, the historic street pattern of the original hamlet remains.

+Hackney Council's Town Clerk, John Sheffield replying to Home Office circular No.37/1951 regarding civil defence in the event of heavy bomb raids or atomic attack reported Shacklewell Lane's WWII A.R.P.
+Post 31 on Borough Councils open space behind Shacklewell House was still existent and could be returned to service.

-Growth and loss of sphere of identity
+Growth and loss of sphere of identity.

 During the 19th century the area was urbanising and local identities were more fluid than before or since.
 For some of this period, Shacklewell was informally considered to extend north into West Hackney to include Rectory Road and the northern end of Amhurst Road.
 It was sometimes also seen to extend west of Stoke Newington Road to include the most southern part of Stoke Newington.

 That sphere of self-identification has been almost completely lost.
 It is no longer common for a Londoner to refer to themselves as living in Shacklewell, the only people to do so now living in the immediate vicinity of the village core, and these would normally also consider the area a part of Dalston.
 In its way the district is an illustration of the mutable nature of place names in the capital.
 The lack of a railway station using the name Shacklewell and the consequent omission of the name from railway maps of the capital will have contributed to the decline of the name.